-Norinyl is a type of hormonal contraceptive used to prevent pregnancy.
-More commonly referred to as ‘the pill’, it contains both oestrogen and progesterone hormones.
+Norinyl is a type of combined hormonal contraceptive used to prevent pregnancy.
+More commonly referred to as ‘the pill’, it contains both oestrogen and progestogen hormones.
 The combined pill is one of the most popular methods of contraception in the UK.

-Norinyl works by essentially preventing ovulation, replacing your natural menstrual cycle so that you cannot get pregnant.
-In a normal cycle, your ovaries release an egg which enters the womb ready to be fertilised.
+Norinyl works by preventing ovulation, replacing your natural menstrual cycle so that you cannot get pregnant.
+In a normal cycle, your ovaries release an egg that enters the womb ready to be fertilised.
 The womb lining thickens, ready to receive a fertilised egg.
 If fertilisation doesn't occur, the lining breaks down and it is released from the body as menstrual blood.
-The hormones contained in Norinyl stop an egg from being released and change the thickness of the womb lining.
-They also cause the mucus lining the womb entrance to thicken.
-This prevents sperm from entering from the vagina.
+The hormones contained in Norinyl stop an egg from being released and reduce the thickness of the womb lining.
+They also cause the mucus at the womb entrance to thicken.
+This prevents sperm from entering the uterus to fertilize an egg.

-Norinyl is over 99% effective at preventing pregnancy as long as it is taken correctly.
-Before starting the pill, ensure you carefully read the instructions so you can be sure you know how and when to take it and what to do if you miss a pill, get sickness or diarrhoea or take medications which may interfere with it.
+Norinyl is over 99% effective at preventing pregnancy as long as it is always taken correctly.
+In typical use, some women forget pills, become unwell or take medications that reduce the effectiveness of the pill, so bearing this in mind, the pill has an overall real-life effectiveness of 91%.
+Before starting the pill, ensure you carefully read the instructions so you can be sure you know how and when to take it and what to do if you miss a pill, get sickness or diarrhoea or take medications that may interfere with it.

-Start taking Norinyl during the first 1-5 days of your period.
-If your cycle is shorter, then you'll need to start it in the first three days.
+Ideally, you should start taking Norinyl on the very first day of your cycle.
 This will ensure you are protected from pregnancy right away.
-You should choose a time of the day that is convenient for you to take it to ensure you remember and can access your pill easily.
+If you start it at any other time in your cycle, you must be sure you are not already pregnant and you must use condoms for the first 7 days to prevent pregnancy.
+You should choose a time of the day that is convenient for you to take it to ensure you remember it!

-Norinyl should be taken at around the same time each day but if you take one later than usual this will not affect your contraception.
+Norinyl should be taken at around the same time each day but if you take one later than usual this will not affect your contraception, provided it is taken within 12 hours of the scheduled time.
 Regularly taking your pill late makes it difficult to determine when you have missed a pill should you forget to take one so you may want to set an alarm to remind you.

-To delay your period with Norinyl, simply skip the seven day break between packs.
-This means you will not have a period until the following month.
+To delay your period with Norinyl, simply skip the seven-day break between packs.
+This means you will not have a bleed until the following pill-free break.